A Case Of Cheque Bounce

-The Section 138 of Negotiable Instruments Act gives us the legal right to bring a case against the issuer of the bounced cheque.
-As the number and severity of financial fraud is on the rise, knowing the few steps will help you in need.
-High court advocates in Chandigarh will lead you through the process.
+Section 138 of the Negotiable Instruments Act gives us the legal right to bring a case against the issuer of the bounced cheque.
+As the number and severity of financial fraud are on the rise, knowing the few steps will help you in need.
+High Court advocates in Chandigarh will lead you through the process.

 It is good to know that you can’t possibly file a case against a bounced cheque you received for charity or as a gift.

 You need to take action within 30 days of the date the cheque bounced on and the bank issued the cheque return memo.

 Suppose you contacted the issuer and you got the information that the bank account now has received some funds to honor the cheque, please note, you can produce the cheque within 90 days since the return memo was issued.

 In case you choose to bring the defaulter to justice, you can file a case under Section 138 of the Negotiable Instrument Act.
 Please make sure that:

 a) The cheque was written well within the validity period.

 b) Lack of fund was the reason why the bank could not honor it.

 c) The cheque was written to pay some liability.